cdelguercio/slothauth/README.md

 - Password Reset
 - Change email

+SlothAuth is meant to be programmer friendly.
+It doesn't sets things up for you and each component can be easily overridden.

-Current SlothAuth has been tested with Django 1.9.x
+SlothAuth 0.6.3 and above have been tested with Django 1.10.x and Python 3.5

+Earlier versions tested with Django 1.9.x and Python 2.7

 ### Credit